 DeCastro didn’t show up for the playoffs, but he was arguably the best offensive lineman in football for the bulk of the season.
 He’s a mauler in the run game, rarely losing a fight to an opposing lineman or backer.
 He’s a solid second level blocker, rarely whiffing on smaller and faster defenders.
 However, it’s his work in pass pro that got him the award.
 He gave up just half a sack this year and helped Ben Roethlisberger maintain the second best sack rate of his career.26

 It was a tight race, but Kelce’s triumphant play in the postseason earns him the top spot.
 He was an adequate pass protector, but he really shined as a technician in the run game.
 He used great leverage to win battles at the line of scrimmage, and he deftly combined aggression and patience to successfully block downfield against linebackers and safeties.
 This year’s version of Kelce may have been the best run blocking center since Tom Nalen.

-Minister of Defense Award for Best Defensive End28
+Deacon Award for Best Defensive End28